 As a student in the CSPP programs, your curriculum will include built-in multicultural competency training.
 In addition, post-graduation, counselors must regularly complete continuing education courses to stay current on multicultural issues and beyond.
 This is to ensure they develop multicultural counseling competence and are able to help clients despite cultural differences.

-Counselors may consider using the following multicultural therapy techniques when working with culturally diverse clientele:
+A professional counselor or mental health professional Counselors may consider using the following multicultural therapy techniques when working with culturally diverse clientele:

 - Therapeutic approach.
 Counselors must be knowledgeable about their client’s attitudes and beliefs about the counseling process in order to select appropriate interventions.
 Counselors should also be mindful of cultural stigma regarding mental illness when describing conditions and recommending therapies.
 Counselors must recognize the potential limitations of evidence-based therapies in effectively addressing the needs of clients from various diverse cultures.